 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at Campbell University is 34%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Campbell University is 48%.
+This is comparable to the national average of 47%.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Campbell, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Campbell, approximately 55% of students took out student loans averaging $8,711 a year.
 That adds up to $34,844 over four years for those students.